Shayek1/couch-to-coder-python-course/Week-1/session_1/Week-1-Main-Task.md

+ATM Control Flow Program
+The task was to creat a Python that simulates a simple ATM system, focusing on control flow and user input.
+The program allows users to check their account balance, deposit money, or withdraw money, with secure PIN authentication.

+Below are the tasks that the Bright Network Academy provided:

 1. Create a file called control_flow_atm.py
 2. Create a variable called balance with an int value representing the money in the user's account